steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 You were likely referred here from the [public website](https://s2s-ai-challenge.github.io/).

-The competition starts in June, so examples are still work in progress and joining the competition not possible until then, but you can already look around.
-If you fork this project before June, please rebase or fork again in June.
+If you have already forked this project before June 1st 2021, please fork again or pull recent changes:

 Find an overview of [repositories and websites](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/wikis/Flow-of-information:-Where-do-I-find-what%3F)